 Classroom and Testing Accommodations

-The Office of Student Advocacy and Parent Support assists in determining the classroom accommodations that are most appropriate for students with disabilities based on documentation of their disability.
+The Office of Retention and Student Advocacy assists in determining the classroom accommodations that are most appropriate for students with disabilities based on documentation of their disability.
 Students are encouraged to communicate with instructors regarding accommodations.
-The Office of Student Advocacy and Parent Support will provide eligible students with notification letters regarding their classroom and testing accommodations to give to their professors.
+The Office of Retention and Student Advocacy will provide eligible students with notification letters regarding their classroom and testing accommodations to give to their professors.
 Examples of classroom and testing accommodations are varied, but may include: adapted testing arrangements, extended time on tests, testing in a distraction-free environment, or assistance with alternative formats of textbooks.

 Emotional Support Animal (ESA)

 An Emotional Support Animal (ESA) is an animal that provides therapeutic benefit to an individual with a mental or psychiatric disability upon the written recommendation of their physician, psychiatrist, social worker, or other licensed mental health professional.
 An ESA provides emotional support that alleviates one or more identified symptoms of the owner’s disability.
 An ESA is limited to residence halls and designated outdoor areas on campus and is not permitted in academic buildings and other campus facilities.
 An ESA must be housebroken and under the control of their handler at all times.